markwash/images-api-v2/spec.md

 **Two-part versioning scheme**

+The v2 API will follow the lead of the v1 API and use a major version and a minor version.
 For example, 'v2.3' would break down to major version 2 and minor version 3

 **Backwards-compatibility**